 Once your Kindle is fully charged, you should get several weeks of use out of it.
 According to Amazon’s spec sheet, one charge should last around six full weeks.
 Of course, your mileage may vary depending on how often you read and whether you have the backlight on all the time or not, among other factors.

 I received the device with around 60% battery, and after just five days with it, the Kindle held steady at a solid 30%.
 I have yet to charge the thing since getting it.
 I have been tinkering around a lot with the backlighting and other settings, so this may not fully reflect what would become my regular use.
 Regardless, it’s still very good battery life, all things considered.

-The new Kindle will set you back a mere $100 ($10 more than its predecessor), and you can buy one right now on Amazon.
+The new Kindle will set you back a mere $100 ($10 more than its predecessor), and you can.
 It comes in the standard black color, or a pretty new denim blue.
 Amazon’s own Kindle Fabric Cover will set you back another $30, and it comes in four colors: black, dark emerald, denim, and rose.

 The Kindle has a one-year limited warranty, but you can also get an extended warranty for just another $15.

 Though I write for a living, I haven’t made time to read an actual book in years.
 Sure, I read the news and other things online every day, but that’s completely different from finding yourself engrossed in a good book.
 Ever since I got the Kindle (2022), I’ve been setting aside a small chunk of time every day to read a book.
 Why?
 Because the Kindle has made me love reading again.

 I absolutely love the incredibly small and lightweight design of the latest Kindle, and it’s compact enough for me to bring everywhere.
 The e-ink screen is now a generous 300 ppi and has a dark mode and a backlight to give you the best possible reading experience — all at a great price.
 Plus, with 16GB of storage, there’s plenty of room for all of your favorite books.